akukaracza82/console/README.md

 To make formatting easier, you can subclass your formatter from `Helium::Console::Registry::Element`.
 By doing so, the following methods will be available to you inside your formatter class:
 * `object`, `console` and `options` readers
+* default `call` implementation, delegating formatting to one
 * `format(other_object, **options)` - formats some other object **using the exact same options, including nesting level**.
 * `format_nested(other_object, **options)` - as above, but increases nesting level.
 * `format_string(string, **options)` - formats string by splitting it into lines of appropriate length and truncating (depending on nesting level).